 Deploy Status Checking beta

-This page describes how Skaffold’s deployment status checking waits for deployed resources to become ready, and reports errors if they fails to stabilize within a certain time period.
+This page describes how Skaffold’s deployment status checking waits for deployed resources to become ready, and reports errors if they fail to stabilize within a certain time period.

 Overview